Academic Catalog

 Prerequisite for taking this course is having completed COMM 203 or consent of instructor.

-COMM 332 Communication in Conflict 3.00
+COMM 332 Conflict and Dark Side of Interpersonal Communication 3.00

 Theoretical and applied exploration and analysis of communication in diverse conflict contexts.